 Additional Requirements

 All Node Type definitions that wish to adhere to the TOSCA Simple Profile SHOULD extend from the TOSCA Root Node Type to be assured of compatibility and portability across implementations.

+Valid Nodes Types or Node Templates MUST implement either the Standard or Simple lifecycle interfaces, but not both.

 tosca.nodes.Compute